Rebound Motion of Localized Dirac Wavefunctions: Introduction

 is exponentially bounded.\\ Causality together with homogeneity of time gives a first idea of how Dirac wavefunctions propagate in space.
 The spreading to infinity all over the space is limited by the velocity of light.
-However causality implies also the non-superluminal shrinking of wavefunctions as the following simple consideration tells.
-Let $R>0$ and let $\psi$ be a wavefunction localized in the ball $B_R$.
+However causality implies also the non-superluminal shrinking of the carrier of wavefunctions as the following simple consideration tells.
+Let $R>0$ and let $\psi$ be a wavefunction localized in the ball $B_R:=\{x\in\R^3:|x|\le R\}$.
 Let $t_0:=R$.
 Then, due to causality, $\psi_{t_0}$ is localized in $B_{2R}$, but this does not exclude that actually $\psi_{t_0}$ is localized in a smaller ball $B_r$.
-Indeed, here every $r>0$ occurs: Choose $\rho\in ]0,R[$ and let the wavefunction $\chi\ne 0$ be localized in $B_\rho$, then $\psi:=\chi_{\rho-R}$ is localized in $B_R$, and $\psi_{t_0}=\chi_{t_0+\rho-R}=\chi_\rho$ is localized in $B_{2\rho}$. \\ Exploiting further (\ref{CEE}) we study in sec.\,\ref{PBWF} in detail the free motion of the border of a bounded localized (i.e., localized in a bounded region) wavefunction.
-One finds that at any time the border moves at the speed of light.
-As expected, over the long term it moves isotropicly to infinity.
-In the short term however the movement of the wave border is more complicated as parts of it may move in the opposite direction.
-The intriguing temporal behavior of the border is shown in (\ref{SETIIED}). \\ Another aspect of time evolution is the long-term behavior of the position probability density $|\psi_t(x)|^2$ across the carrier.
+Indeed, here every $r>0$ occurs: Choose $\rho\in ]0,R[$, and let the wavefunction $\chi\ne 0$ be localized in $B_\rho$, then $\psi:=\chi_{\rho-R}$ is localized in $B_R$, and $\psi_{t_0}=\chi_{t_0+\rho-R}=\chi_\rho$ is localized in $B_{2\rho}$. \\ Indeed, the phase of shrinking of the carrier is not accidental.
+Exploiting further (\ref{CEE}) in sec.\,\ref{PBWF} it turns out that in the past the carrier of every bounded localized wavefunction shrinks isotropicly at light speed.
+Subsequently it expands to infinity in the same manner.
+Obviously this kind of movement does not single out some direction of time.
+On the contrary, the reversal of motion is required by time reversal symmetry.
+The phase of rebound is particularly interesting.
+Limited temporally and spatially in the order of the diameter of the carrier at its minimal extension it constitutes a complicated movement.
+For every direction in space there is a definite time, at which like a bounce the change from shrinking to expanding happens abruptly.
+In this respect this feature reminds of the phenomenon of the zitterbewegung.
+However the motion is not superposed by the zitterbewegung.
+This intriguing temporal behavior of the carrier, shown in (\ref{SETIIED}), is not known up to now.
+Like the zitterbewegung, the rebound motion is a relativistic quantum phenomenon. \\ A further aspect of time evolution concerns the long-term behavior of the position probability density $|\psi_t(x)|^2$ across the carrier of a wavefunction $\psi$.
 In sec.\,\ref{LTBPL} it is shown that in the past as in the future the probability of localization concentrates up to $1$ in the spherical shell $B_{|t|}\setminus B_{r}$ for every radius $r>0$.
-In conclusion the so-called asymptotic causality is briefly discussed.\\ Obviously these findings about the propagation of a free Dirac wavefunction concern the basics of relativistic quantum theory, which we imagine could find their way into the textbooks.\\ In the sections \ref{PBWF} and \ref{LTBPL} the results are presented.
+In conclusion the so-called asymptotic causality is briefly discussed.\\ In the sections \ref{PBWF} and \ref{LTBPL} the results are presented.
 Their proofs are postponed to sec.\,\ref{P}.
+For $x,y\in\R^3$ put $xy:=\sum_{k=1}^3x_ky_k$. $\mathcal{F}$ denotes the unitary Fourier transformation on $L^2(\R^d,\C^n)$.
+For open $U\subset \R^d$, $\mathcal{C}^\infty_c(U,\C^n)$ is the space of all infinitely differentiable functions on $\R^d$ in $\C^n$ with compact support in $U$.